Is the Bible the Word of God?

 The Bible is the Self-Proclaimed “Word of God”

-Throughout the writings of the Bible, we find that it indeed claims to be the Word of God.
-The writers surely knew that they were part of something special, although I doubt they knew the significance of what their writings would become.
+Throughout the Bible, we find that it claims to be the Word of God.
+The writers surely knew they were part of something special, though I doubt they grasped the significance their writings would have.
 For example, the prophet Jeremiah knew he would be speaking on behalf of the Lord -

 Then the LORD stretched out His hand and touched my mouth, and the LORD said to me, "Behold, I have put My words in your mouth.
 Jeremiah 1:9